kubernetes/enhancements/keps/sig-scheduling/3521-pod-schedule-readiness/README.md

 indicate it's not scheduling-ready, and flipped to `False` (by a controller) afterwards to trigger this Pod's scheduling cycle.

-  This approach is not chosen is because it cannot support multiple independent controller to control specific aspect a Pod's scheduling readiness.
+  This approach is not chosen because it cannot support multiple independent controllers to control specific aspect a Pod's scheduling readiness.

-- Instead of proposing a Pod field, leave the field to users (e.g., custom label/annotation) and associate with their out-of-tree plugins.

-  This approach is supported indeed.
-Advanced scheduler plugin developers can opt-out the pre-defined API field to develop their own scheduling plugin logic.
-However, for most users that have limited scheduler knowledge, a pre-defined API field along with a default enqueue plugin would offer the most flexibility with minimum developing efforts.

 ## Infrastructure Needed (Optional)